yona-projects/yona/README.md

     start

-It will downloaded addtional files and compile sources.
+It will download additional files and compile sources.

 If you want to run Yobi in development mode, use **run**.
 You can see more detailed errors and can use dynamic compilation.